Variables serve to store and manage dynamic information during the game's execution. They can be used for a wide range of purposes, including:

 $myTextVariable = “Pippo”

-You can add a new global variable either introducing it in the context of the text of a node or from the Variable panel.
+You can add a new global variable either by introducing it in the context of the text of a node or from the Variable panel.

-Once the variable has been created you can set its default value from the Variable panel.
+Once the variable has been created, you can set its default value from the Variable panel.

 Changing the name of the variable from the Variable panel will refactor any use of that variable in all the flows of the project.